The thick-thin decomposition and the bilipschitz classification of normal surface singularities: Metric tangent cone

 The ordinary tangent cone $T_0X$ and its link $T_0X^{(1)}$ can be similarly constructed as the Hausdorff limit of $\frac1\epsilon X$ resp.\ $\frac1\epsilon X^{(\epsilon)}$ (as embedded metric spaces in $\C^n$ resp.\ the unit sphere $S_1$).
 In particular, there is a canonical finite-to-one projection $\mathcal T_0X\to T_0X$ (described in the more general semi-algebraic setting in \cite{BL}), whose degree over a general point $p\in T_0X$ is the multiplicity of $T_0X$ at that point.
 This is a branched cover, branched over the exceptional tangent lines in $T_0X$.

-The circles to which thin zones collapse map to the links of some of these exceptional tangent lines, but there can also be branching in the part of $\mathcal T_0X$ corresponding to the thick part of $X$; such branching corresponds to bamboos on \L-nodes of the resolution of $X$.
+The circles to which thin zones collapse map to the links of some of these exceptional tangent lines, but there can also be branching in the part of $\mathcal T_0X$ corresponding to the thick part of $X$; such branching corresponds to bamboos on \L-nodes of the resolution of $X$ of Section \ref{sec:thick-thin} or to basepoints of the family of polars which are smooth points of $\pi^{-1}(0)$ on \L-curves.
 Summarizing:

 \begin{theorem} The metric tangent cone $\mathcal T_0X$ is a cover of the tangent cone $T_0X$ branched over some of the exceptional lines in $T_0X$.
 It has a natural complex structure (lifted from $T_0X$) as a non-normal complex surface.
 Removing a finite set of complex lines (corresponding to thin zones) results in a complex surface which is homeomorphic to the interior of the thick part of $X$ by a homeomorphism which is bilipschitz outside an arbitrarily small cone neighborhood of the removed lines. \end{theorem}